 As the M6 continued north towards the Scottish border, planners were becoming increasingly concerned that the traffic levels would be so low that nobody would want to build any service stations.
-With breakdowns and driver tiredness being big concerns, the services were needed, they would just be hardly used.
-Clifton was one of those, whose traffic levels were so low it never made it off the drawing board.
+With breakdowns and driver tiredness being big concerns, the services were needed, it's just that they wouldn't be selling the thousands of meals that their southern counterparts were.

 A police outstation was planned to be provided here.